 - God Made the Genders with Asymmetry to Love Each Other Differently.

 Men and women are equal but made with different souls, and different callings on those souls, resulting in different ways to love each other with different bodies.
-The Apostle Paul identifies these asymmetries in his letters.
-He shows us how to read the gender-creation account of Genesis.
-The asymmetries and equality tell us deep truths about God and about ourselves, and guide us in conducting our relationships.
+This is because the Divine Persons are not confounded.
+In his letters, the Apostle Paul reads the gender-creation account of Genesis to describe three asymmetries.
+The asymmetries and equality tell us deep truths about God and about ourselves.
+They guide our close relationships and enlighten our worship.

-6. Our Souls are Hidden But Our Bodies Express the Gender of Our Hidden Souls.
+6. Our Bodies Openly Express the Gender of Our Hidden Souls.

 7. God Gave us Gender to Foster Intimacy and Fruitfulness in our Relationships.

-The goal of God’s gift is first emotional intimacy, to bring us into some of the deep joy of knowing and being known that God has experienced from all eternity.
+The goal of God’s gift is first emotional intimacy, to bring us into something of the deep joy of knowing and being known that God has experienced from all eternity.
 That is the beginning goal of gender, but not the end, for God’s love does not just focus inward.
-The further result of the gift is fruitfulness, whether it is bearing children in marriage or giving birth to a new vision of God’s work in the world.
+The further result of the gift is fruitfulness, whether it is bearing children in marriage or giving birth to a new work of God in the world.
 Gender turns the love of your specific relationship outward.

 Eventually, this gift will help us share in God’s communion and be caught up into the very love of God Themself.